They say…

 Buy from Sainsbury, Waitrose, Oddbins, specialist suppliers

-Aside from of Adelaide with their unique sparkling ales, Australia is a disappointing country beer-wise, awash with the sort of cheap and nasty lager that most discerning drinkers wouldn’t give a XXXX for.
+Aside from Coopers of Adelaide with their unique sparkling ales, Australia is a disappointing country beer-wise, awash with the sort of cheap and nasty lager that most discerning drinkers wouldn’t give a XXXX for.
 New brewpubs and micros are on the rise, however, and now one of their products has reached the UK.

-The Little Creatures pub opened in 2000 on the fishing boat harbour at Fremantle, just outside Perth.
+The pub opened in 2000 on the fishing boat harbour at Fremantle, just outside Perth.
 The building was originally a boatyard and then a crocodile farm before being converted into a spacious modern brewpub.

-Its original mission was to brew a well-hopped premium pale ale inspired by American examples.
+Its original mission was to brew a well-hopped premium inspired by American examples.
 The resulting beer proved a major success with Australian critics and the public in a very short time, winning several trophies at the Australian International Beer Awards.

 Australian malts are produced to the brewery’s specifications by a supplier in Ballarat.
 The beer is bottle-conditioned: in fact the name itself is intended as a reference to live yeast.

-Hops figure highly in Little Creatures publicity: the brewery is proud of its large hopback.
+Hops figure highly in publicity: the brewery is proud of its large hopback.
 It is also the only brewery in Australia with a quarantine license allowing it to import and store whole hops from the USA.
 But rather than going for bitterness, the brewers have chosen to exploit the wide range of surprising flavours it’s possible to extract from the Cascade and Chinook varieties it selects for its pale ale.

 The beer is a rich golden colour, with a light sediment and soft white lace.
 Take a sniff and you’re overwhelmed by aromatic fruit and flowers: honeysuckle, new mown hay, lychees and pineapple.